behu-kea/first-semester-java/topics/02 - basics/loops.md

 ### Exercise 1.1

-1. Prints out `Hello World` 3 times
+1. Print out `Hello World` 3 times
 2. Use a loop to print the numbers from 1 to 10
 3. Use a loop to print a `*` 10 times
 4. Use a loop to print the numbers starting from 5 to -5